rehon2006/spv/README.md

 Simple PDF Viewer
 =================

-SPV is a simple PDF viewer based on GTK3 and Poppler, and is available for Linux, Mac and Windows.
+SPV is a simple PDF viewer based on GTK3 and Poppler, and is available for Linux, Mac, ChromeOS (with Crostini support) and Windows.
 It supports text highlight, comments adding/removing, and so on.
-These functionalities do not modify PDF files, and related information is saved in a note file.

 Features
 -----